squarfie/EGASP_project/README.md

 # EGASP Project
 This project is the EGASP Database.
 Below is the guide to set up the project on your local machine.

+# use of browsers, Chrome, Firefox or equivalent is recommended

 # Getting Started